 “It’s ironic that our families went to such pains to cover up their heritage and now, 150 years later, we’re going to such pains to uncover it,” says Carol Huff, a Kentucky native who discovered her Melungeon heritage a few years ago.

 The hardest question for a genealogist to answer is the first and most obvious one: “Am I a Melungeon or not?”
-Internet chat rooms on this topic often reveal confusion and frustration with the lack of physical evidence and absence of that elusive paper trail genealogists so intensely crave.
+Researching this topic often reveals confusion and frustration with the lack of physical evidence and absence of that elusive paper trail genealogists so intensely crave.

 The Melungeons’ origins are still being debated.
 Some researchers believe they descend from the lost colony of Roanoke, and ended up marrying into American Indian families.
 Others say the Melungeons descend from the legendary Welsh explorer Madoc, who supposedly explored the southern Appalachian region in the 1100s.
 Still others theorize that the Melungeons are merely a tri-racial mix of Caucasian Europeans, escaped African-American slaves and American Indians.

 According to FamilySearch.org, some common Melungeon last names may include:

 - Bowling (Bolin)